Solid Waste Management Program

 Subsurface Smoldering Event - Bridgeton Sanitary Landfill

 Bridgeton/Republic continues work to identify the materials causing the subsurface smoldering event.
-Currently, Bridgeton/Republic staff meets two or more times per month with the Solid Waste Management Program, St. Louis County Department of Health and/or the Pattonville and Robertson Fire Protection Districts.
+Currently, Bridgeton/Republic staff meet each month with the Solid Waste Management Program, St. Louis County Department of Health and/or the Pattonville and Robertson Fire Protection Districts.
 The meetings provide for review of any odor concerns received, analysis of Bridgeton/Republic’s corrective action measures including data such as well temperatures and leachate output, use of odor neutralizing agents, daily landfill cap inspections, upgrading of the methane gas collection system, leachate constituents and review and supplement of the facility’s operations and maintenance program and incident management plan.
 Additionally, these meetings provide for a review and assessment of the physical landfill property and odors.

 Note: Landfill leachate is generated from liquids existing in the waste as it enters a landfill or from rainwater that passes through the waste within the facility.

 The Missouri Department of Natural Resources ordered Republic Services, owner of the Bridgeton Sanitary Landfill, to research, plan, design and take corrective actions to address the subsurface smoldering event and associated odors.
 Republic Services has provided corrective action option plans for review and approval by the department.
 (See Construction Schedule website for links to these plans and associated documents.)

 Once Bridgeton/Republic's plans are approved by the department, Republic Services is responsible for implementing those actions timely to address the subsurface smoldering event and associated odors being generated from their permitted facility.
 The department’s responsibilities consist of analysis of corrective action plans, requiring modifications, granting approval and performing oversight of such plans to ensure compliance by the property owner.